Vampire/javacord.github.io/_wiki/advanced-tutorials/entity-cache.md

 });
 ```

-Some examples when cached entities get invalid:
+Some examples of when cached entities are invalidated:
 * The bot lost its connection to Discord and had to reconnect (not resume)
-* You weren't able to receive updates for an entity, e.g. for `Channel` because you left and rejoined a server
+* You weren't able to receive updates for an entity, e.g. for `Channel`, because you left and rejoined a server